RobotecAI/RobotecGPULidar/docs/Ros2Extension.md

 #### Steps for standalone
 1. Run `x64 Native Tools Command Prompt for VS 2019` and navigate to RGL repository.
-2. Run `py setup_win.py --rgl-with-ros2-standalone`.
+2. Run `py setup_win.py --rgl-with-ros2-standalone` command to build RGL with ROS2 extension and install ROS2 libraries.
 3. Copy all ROS2 libraries from `<build-dir>/ros2_standalone/` into `RobotecGPULidar.dll` location, or extend environment variable `Path` appropriately.

-#### Tips for integration RGL + ROS2 standalone with Unity and [ROS2ForUnity](https://github.com/RobotecAI/ros2-for-unity) plugin.
+#### Tips for integrating RGL + ROS2 standalone with Unity and [ROS2ForUnity](https://github.com/RobotecAI/ros2-for-unity) plugin.
 1. Build RGL with ROS2 standalone as described above.
-2. Copy `<build-dir>/RobotecGPULidar.dll` and all depend libraries in `<build-dir>` to appropriate directory in your RGLUnityPlugin.
+2. Copy `<build-dir>/RobotecGPULidar.dll` and all depend libraries located in `<build-dir>` to appropriate directory in your RGLUnityPlugin.
 3. Copy all ROS2 libraries from `<build-dir>/ros2_standalone/` to `Ros2ForUnity\Plugins\Windows\x86_64` directory.
 Skip for duplicates.

 In this case, RGL's ROS2 standalone build is dependent on ROS2ForUnity's ROS2 standalone build.
 RobotecGPULidar library will find ROS2 because ROS2ForUnity sets environment variable `Path` for the ROS2 libraries.

 ## Usage

-Each RGL node for ROS2 publishing must be connected to format node that defines fields and their layout in the binary data.
+Each RGL node for ROS2 publishing must be connected to a format node that defines fields and their layout in the binary data.
 For example, to publish PointCloud2 message with fields XYZ and DISTANCE, the code should look as follow:
 ```c
 ...
 rgl_node_t nodeFormat = nullptr, nodeRos2 = nullptr;